 Moorings are the key.
-Where most begin with selecting their ideal property, where it is berthed is technically the clincher.
+Location is where most begin with selecting their ideal property investment.
+Where your houseboat is berthed is a technical clincher.

 Being held to the terms and conditions of a leasehold arrangement under the governance of a freehold owner, you will want to ensure that your intended usage is all above board.

-Harbour managers will often run background checks on new tenants as a customary measure of due diligence.
+Harbour managers will often run background checks on new tenants as a customary measure of due diligence within the sale cycle.